natzha/spotify/README.md

 ```

 ## TODO
+PROBLEM: everything between UI and functions are too coupled

 - given the top 5-10 songs, find a similar public playlist
 - refactor global UI to have a top banner/bottom banner